ddubny/ddubny.github.io/_posts/2022-11-01-Jeonju-public-data.markdown

 <br>
 🚩 Project title : <strong><u> Modeling user behavior in case of emergency</u></strong>

-🚩 Purpose of the project : <br>
-      To improve the community healthcare systems
+🚩 Purpose of the project :To improve the community healthcare systems

 🚩 Project points ! :
       - Using various Public data about health systems in Jeonju city